Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 • Element Visibility

 We can create these kinds of Custom Events and more.
-And if you used manual installation or Custom Tag Templates to implement your Facebook Pixel, it’s not as hard as you might think.
+And if you used manual installation or Custom Tag Templates to implement your Meta Pixel, it’s not as hard as you might think.
 Let’s learn how.

 Step-by-Step: Setup Event Tracking

-The first thing we need to do is split our Facebook Base Pixel code into two parts.
+The first thing we need to do is split our Meta Base Pixel code into two parts.
 Our goal is to separate the initiation part of this pixel from the first event, which is the pageview.

 This is because we want to track more events different from the pageview.
 Those events will also require the Base Pixel to be initiated; otherwise, they won’t function correctly.

-So the sequence is like this: the Facebook Pixel must be initiated before an event can fire in order to pick up that event and report it to Facebook.
-We only need execute the Base Pixel once, but as long as it initiates first, it will record every other event that fires on a page.
+We only need to execute the Base Pixel once, but as long as it initiates first, it will record every other event that fires on a page.

 To accomplish this, click on your Base Pixel Tag in Google Tag Manager.